Contributing

 If you decide to start a development based on Readium Desktop (or EDRLab’s Thorium Reader), please:

-• Make sure that the whole dev team has a very good understanding of Electron.js, React.js and typescript, including build systems, dependency management etc. This project is not for faint hearts ;-).
+• Make sure that the whole dev team has a very good understanding of Electron.js, Node.js, React.js and typescript, including build systems, dependency management etc. This project is not for faint hearts ;-).

 On Readium LCP